7 Romantic College Gardens in Oxford (That Are Open to the Public)

 The Vibe: Secluded, historic, and regal

 We slipped into this garden on a quiet afternoon, and it felt like we’d entered another century.
-It’s tucked behind thick medieval walls, New College Garden is one of the oldest in Oxford and features beautifully manicured lawns, flower beds, and Gothic ruins covered in ivy.
-It’s a peaceful escape, perfect for quiet reflection or cozy moments.
+Tucked behind thick medieval walls, New College Garden is one of the oldest in Oxford and features beautifully manicured lawns, flower beds, and Gothic ruins covered in ivy.
+It’s a peaceful escape, perfect for quiet reflection or a cozy outing.

 What Makes It Romantic: